 Restoring the Restoration church

 The National Trust acquired St Bartholomew’s Church at Benthall from the Church of England at the beginning of 2015.
-It is a rare, Grade II* Restoration Church with an intriguing past inextricably linked to Benthall Hall.
+It's a rare, Grade II* Restoration Church with an intriguing past inextricably linked to Benthall Hall.
 It was built in 1667, after the English Civil War, during which the original medieval church on the site burned down.

 Our process has been to remove the white paint, check the condition of the substrate and discuss the best type and colour of paint to put back on the building.
-We are using a stone-coloured lime-wash; we applied patches of various shades to judge which looked best, always with one eye on the stone façade of the Hall in the background to make sure it harmonised.
+We're using a stone-coloured lime-wash; we applied patches of various shades to judge which looked best, always with one eye on the stone façade of the Hall in the background to make sure it harmonised.

 In addition, changes have been made to the bell-tower to restore its original appearance.
 The dark brown timber-framing looked rather feeble and was never meant to be exposed.
 It had probably been uncovered as part of a well-intentioned 1950s or 60s ‘restoration’.
 It also meant a greater overhang of the tower’s roof.
 So an extra ‘skin’ of split-lath and lime render has been put back onto the tower to restore the profile seen in the earliest images, and to make it more weatherproof.
 The small windows in the tower have been covered over, leaving only the louvred vents, as it would have been originally.